Designing with Purpose: Leveraging the Single Responsibility Principle for Better Software Architecture

 Low Coupling

-In addition to high cohesion, aim for low coupling between modules.
-Coupling refers to the degree of dependency between components.
-Minimizing dependencies between modules increases the system's flexibility and resilience to change.
+Alongside high cohesion, aim for low coupling between modules.
+Coupling measures the degree of dependency between components.
+Keeping dependencies minimal increases the system's flexibility and makes it easier to absorb change.

 Case Study: Applying SRP in a Web Application

-To illustrate the practical application of the Single Responsibility Principle, let's consider a web application for managing tasks.
-In this scenario, we'll explore how SRP can guide the design of various components within the system, such as user authentication, task management, and reporting.
+To illustrate SRP in practice, consider a web application for managing tasks.
+Here's how the principle can guide the design of three distinct components: user authentication, task management, and reporting.

 User Authentication Module